Hwijayas/IT-Project-053/README.md

 # BitsRM
 This is most recent version added by the students from Semester 2 2021 COMP30022 IT Project

+## Branches
+main - our main source code
+styled-UI - main source code with a differently styled UI

 ## Organisation of folders
 src/
 backend/